LRO (Lunar Reconnaissance Orbiter)

 Set for a 2008 launch, Lunar Reconnaissance Orbiter (LRO) is planned to orbit the moon for at least one year and gather detailed maps of the lunar surface, data on the moon's radiation levels and an in-depth look at its polar regions for resources.

-High-resolution cameras similar to those used in the one-meter resolution commercial earth observing satellites will be required to photograph the lunar surface.
+High-resolution cameras similar to those used in the one-meter resolution commercial earth observing satellites were required to photograph the lunar surface.
 Part of LRO's mission is to identify potential landing sites for future missions.
 LRO's imaging system also is expected to be able to look into permanently shadowed regions of the moon and its polar regions to look for signs of large water ice deposits.

 Selected investigations: